 But there’s one scene towards the end of the film that I do like quite a bit.
 After Saladin’s (d.
 1193) army has battered Jerusalem for a few days, to the point of knocking down one of its walls, but hasn’t been able to take the city, Balian rides out to parley with him.
-Balian warns that if Saladin refuses to allow every Christian inside the city safe passage out of Muslim territory, Balian will order his knights to destroy Jerusalem itself before they make a final stand, which he promises will “break” Saladin’s army even in its inevitable victory.
-It’s a cool threat, even coming out of Orlando Bloom’s decidedly nonthreatening face, but the best part to me is that this is actually pretty close to how we’re told that their parley played out in real life.
+Balian warns that if Saladin refuses to allow every Christian inside the city safe passage out of Muslim territory, Balian will order his knights to destroy Jerusalem itself before they make a final stand, which he promises will “break” Saladin’s army even if it emerges victorious.
+It’s a cool threat, even coming out of Orlando Bloom’s decidedly nonthreatening face, but the best part to me is that this is actually pretty close to how we’re told that their conversation played out in real life.
 The very well-renowned Arab historian Ibn al-Athir (d.
 1233), who was actually in Saladin’s retinue and witnessed the siege firsthand, wrote that Balian told Saladin:

 O sultan, be aware that this city holds a mass of people so great that God alone knows their number [DWD note: I think he may have been bluffing here…].
 They now hesitate to continue the fight, because they hope that you will spare their lives as you have spared so many others, because they love life and hate death.
 But if we see that death is inevitable, then, by God, we will kill our own women and children and burn all that we possess.
 We will not leave you a single dinar of booty, not a single dirham, not a single man or woman to lead into captivity.
 Then we shall destroy the sacred rock, Al-Aqsa mosque, and many other sites; we will kill the five thousand Muslim prisoners we now hold, and we will exterminate the mounts and all the beasts.
 In the end, we will come outside the city, and we will fight against you as one fights for one’s life.
 Not one of us will die without having killed several of you!